great-expectations/great_expectations/docs/docusaurus/docs/cloud/alerts/manage_alerts.md

 ---
 sidebar_label: 'Manage alerts'
 title: 'Manage alerts'
-description: Create and manage aalertss in GX Cloud.
+description: Create and manage alerts in GX Cloud.
 ---

 Add alerts to your GX Cloud workflows to receive Slack notifications when a Checkpoint is successful, it fails, or when it succeeds or fails.